FantasyGold/FantasyGold-Core/doc/fantasygold-core/Default-Data-Locations.md

 *debug.log
     *May contain IP addresses and transaction ID's.
 It may be safely deleted.
 *database/ folder
-    *This should only exist when bulwark-qt is currently running.
+    *This should only exist when fantasygold-qt is currently running.
 It contains information (BDB state) relating to your wallet.
 *peers.dat
     *Unknown whether this contains personally identifiable data.
 It may be safely deleted.